 The Saskatoon Nordic Ski Club offers a variety of excellent programs, including the superb Jackrabbit Ski League for kids.
 They also conduct Sunday tours that give anyone graduating from a cross-country skiing course a great opportunity to escape the city ski trails to a more inspiring environment with camaraderie to boot!

 In addition to the CanoeSki programs, Cliff Speer will again be teaching adult novice and intermediate ski lessons for the Saskatoon Nordic Club.
 This provides another option for anyone whose agenda doesn’t mesh with the CanoeSki ski course schedule.

 For those with a bent for history, there is an intriguing little book available free from the Nordic Club or from CanoeSki, entitled 54 Years of Sliding and Striding – A Capsule History of Skiing in Saskatoon 1928-1982.
-The book was designed and edited by Cliff Speer and published by the Nordic Club, so it comes well recommended!
-It features a lot of archival photos, and we deposited a copy in the Saskatoon Centennial Time Capsule early in 1983.
+The book was the Nordic Club’s participation in the 1982 City of Saskatoon Centennial Celebration, designed and edited by Cliff Speer and published by the Nordic Club, so it comes well recommended!
+It features a lot of archival photos and historical vingnettes.
+We deposited a copy in the Saskatoon Centennial Time Capsule early in 1983.